 How to Create an Organisation Chart: A Simple Step-by-Step Guide

 Any organisation, a small local business or a multinational company, requires some sort of clear means of demonstrating how people are interrelating, how and who reports to whom, and how various roles interact.
-It is there that an organisation chart comes in.
+It is where an organisation chart comes in.

-We are going to discuss the purpose of an organisation chart, its leading types, how to create one without much effort (even with the help of AI-based apps such as MagicSlides.app), and what tricks will make your chart useful and easy to follow in this blog.
+We are going to discuss the purpose of an organisation chart, its types, how to create an organisation chart without much effort, and what tricks will make your chart useful and easy to follow in this blog.

 What's an Organisation Chart?